 - What qualifications do you have?

-- What skills and knowledge do you need to be successful in your job?
+- What skills do you need to be successful in your job?

-- What are the best and worst points about your job?
+- What are the best and worst points of your job?

-- How do you feel your career might progress in future?
+- How would you like your career to progress in future?

 - What advice do you have for students and graduates interested in a career as a town planner?

 It is imperative to keep abreast of changes to the planning system and remain up to date with current procedures when you start working.

 - Louise Bolton is Young Planners' page editor.